ciabhanconnelly/Adonides-Fall/ReadMe.txt

 -> Gameplay buttons change text
 	-> Need to debug the button that changes text opacity

+Some assets/code are placeholders:
+-> Rating bar is used for volume/textsize.
+Some other icon should replace this.
+-> Placeholder art is used for the profile and gameplay screens.
+These will later be dynamic -> Knowledges/ideas should ideally be abstracted/made dynamic in the code -> Continue game button does nothing until save states are implimented (with SQL)

 Bugs:
 -> Issues with help menu detecting which button was pressed -> Changing text opacity